TheFaaisall/Pipenguin_pi_robot/README.md

 *Figure 1: Online reference image of the Penguin Pi mobile robot setup alongside the digital twin simulation environment used to benchmark path planning algorithms.*

+## Team & Collaboration
+This project was developed as a collaborative team effort.
+This repository is a personal documentation hub that highlights the collective engineering methodologies, architecture, and system outcomes achieved by the group.